DMonMac/VC-Rails/RettiwtRT/README.md

     ![]()

 - #### Home
-    For logged in users, this is the Home page, where you can view the microposts of those you followed, and create your own as well.
+    For logged in users, this is the Home page:

     ![]()

+    Here you can see who you're following and your followers.
+You can view the microposts of those you followed, and create your own as well.

 #### MICROPOSTS
 For microposts, you can upload an image along with your text...